orena1/sbx2imagej/README.md

 [read more](https://github.com/imagej/pyimagej/blob/master/doc/Install.md) about pyimagej installation

 ---
-Note that the first time that you load an sbx file to imagej will take some time as it will need to set up pyimagej enviorment.
+Note!
+First time loading an sbx file to imagej will take a couple of minutes to set up pyimagej enviorment.